Let's talk search engine optimization (SEO).

 - Do you mention the search term you’re looking for anywhere in your content?

-- Is it important enough that you should adjust your page title to include the term?
+- Is it important enough that you should adjust your page title or teaser to include the term?

 You never want to "stuff" your page with search keywords to try and increase your rankings.
 However, you need to know your user.
 If you find that people are searching for "agenda" when you are using the word "program" you may want to tweak your content to use that more common search term instead.